numpy/numpy-tutorials/content/tutorial-static_equilibrium.md

 ```

-This lets you represent the tension and reaction forces acting on the system as
+This lets you represent the tension (T) and reaction (R) forces acting on the system as

 $\left[
 \begin{array}